Octops/agones-discover-openmatch/README.md

 ## Looking for GameServers using the Octops Discover Service

 The Octops Discover service works like a central GameServers state store.

+One of the core components of the Octops Discover is the https://github.com/Octops/agones-event-broadcaster together with a data store and an HTTP API to expose the GameServers states.

 The director leverages the searching of the GameServers to the Octops/Discover service.